 Kristen Hodnett: Switching classes is something to do only when you feel you have no other options.
 It should be tied to evidence that your child’s self-esteem, health, or learning are being negatively impacted.

 What’s the best way to go about switching?

 Ginny Osewalt: Make a formal request in writing to the principal.
 Then schedule a face-to-face meeting.
 Bring along any supporting documentation.
-That might include copies of relevant work your child has done, and email correspondence you’ve had with the teacher.
+That might include copies of relevant work your child has done, and emails between you and the teacher.
 (Keep a copy of everything you submit for your own records.)

 Bob Cunningham: Ask for a meeting with the principal or another school official.
-Be as specific as possible, and provide detailed examples of the teacher’s actions that have concerned you.
+Be as specific as possible, and give detailed examples of the teacher’s actions that concern you.
 It may take a few discussions before the principal is ready to consider making a move.
-So also be prepared to agree to an action plan to try to work out your concerns.
+Be prepared that they might suggest an action plan to try to work out your concerns.

 If your child has an IEP or a 504 plan, you can also address concerns with the team or committee.
-Again, they may be very reluctant to switch a child’s teacher.
+Again, they may be very reluctant to switch teachers.
 But they have the authority to do so when needed.
-Just like with the principal, be prepared to give specific examples and to present any documents that help to make your case for switching.
+Just like with the principal, be prepared to give specific examples and to present any documents that help to make your case.

 Instead, stress that the teacher’s methods or style of teaching don’t mesh with your child’s learning style and strengths.
-Explain how the current situation is affecting your child’s ability to learn, his self-esteem and his willingness to go to school.
+Explain how the situation is affecting your child’s ability to learn, self-esteem, and willingness to go to school.
 Be firm and clear that you need to see some positive changes in the near future.

-A good classroom fit is helpful for kids with learning and attention issues.
+A good classroom fit is helpful for kids who learn and think differently.
 But switching classrooms isn’t always the best move, or even one that you’ll be able to achieve.